-Part scenic drive, part hike, and part exploration station, Blue Lakes trail near Breckenridge Colorado is one of the best hikes in Breckenridge .
+Part scenic drive, part hike, and part exploration wonderland, Blue Lakes trail near Breckenridge, Colorado, is easily one of the best easy hikes in Breckenridge .
 Whether you’re hiking to the waterfall, rock climbing, letting your kids run around, or keeping your distance from the resident mountain goats, Blue Lakes is sure to be a fun day out in the Colorado sunshine.
-Not to be confused with Blue Lakes near Ridgway/Telluride in the southern mountains, these Blue Lakes are easily accessible by vehicle via Blue Lakes road, and are located just outside of beautiful Breckenridge.
+Not to be confused with Blue Lakes Colorado near Ridgway/Telluride in the southern mountains, these Blue Lakes are easily accessible by vehicle via Blue Lakes road, and are located just outside of beautiful Breckenridge.

-These blue lakes hover right around tree line, a place where strong wind and heavy snowfall drive the landscape.
+The lakes at Blue Lakes Breckenridge hover right around tree line, a place where strong wind and heavy snowfall drive the landscape.
 There’s more rock than dirt, and these rocks house creatures such as marmot and pika.
 Because of the high altitude, you may want a light jacket or wind breaker even on warm summer days.
-On the north side of this valley likes Quandary Peak, Breckenridge’s local 14er.
+On the north side of this valley lies Quandary Peak, Breckenridge’s local 14er.
 To the east is Hoosier Ridge, the line of mountains that spans from Hoosier Pass and includes Red Mountain, a difficult 13er with no designated trail.

-Because of its beauty and ease of access, it’s one of the most heavily trafficked trails in the area.
+Because of its beauty and ease of access, it’s one of the most heavily trafficked hiking trails in the area.
 To avoid the crowds, visit on a weekday or during the early morning or late afternoon.
 Avoid weekends and holidays, as parking fills up fast and it’s not worth the trouble of dealing with the crowds.
 Have a backup plan just in case the parking lot is full, that way you can do something else instead and try Blue Lakes trail another day.

 Hike to Blue Lakes Waterfall